-SHEPHERD CHARTERED SURVEYORS

-Property Questionnaire

-7. Central heating

-a) Is there a central heating system in your property?
+7. Central heating a.
+Is there a central heating system in your property?
 (Note: a partial central heating system is one which does not heat all the main rooms of the property - the main living room, the bedroom(s), the hall and the bathroom).
 If you have answered yes or partial - what kind of central heating is there?
 (Examples: gas-fired, solid fuel, electric storage heating, gas warm air).
+Gas If you have answered yes, please answer the three questions below: (i) When was your central heating system or partial central heating Unknown to the executor (ii) Do you have a maintenance contract for the central heating system?
+If you have answered yes, please give details of the company with which you have a maintenance contract: Unknown to the executor (iii) When was your maintenance agreement last renewed?
+(Please and year).
+Yes No provide the month 8.
+Energy Performance Certificate Does your property have an Energy Performance Certificate which is less than 10 years old? ⊠ Yes □ No 9.
+Issues that may have affected your property a.
+Has there been any storm, flood, fire or other structural damage to your property while you have owned it?
+If you have answered yes, is the damage the subject of any outstanding insurance claim? ☐ Yes ☑ No ☐ Yes ☐ No b.
+Are you aware of the existence of asbestos in your property?
+If you have answered yes, please give details: ☐ Yes ☑ No

+10. Services

+a.
+Pl lease tick which services are connected to your property and give details of the supplier:

+Services Connected Supplier

+Gas or liquid petroleum gas Yes Scottish Gas

+Water mains or private water supply Yes Mains

+Electricity Yes Scottish Powe r

+Mains drainage Yes Mains

+Telephone Has previously been connected ВТ

+Cable TV or satellite

+Broadband

+I

+b.
+Is there a septic tank system a Yes

-If you have answered yes, please answer the three questions below:
+If you have answered yes, plea ase answer the two quest ions below: ⊠ No

-Gas-fired

-(i) When was your central heating system or partial central heating system installed?

-(ii) Do you have a maintenance contract for the central heating system?

-If you have answered yes, please give details of the company with which you have a maintenance contract:
+(iv) Do you have appropriate consents for the discharge from your septic tank? (v) Do you have a maintenance contract for your septic tank?
+If you have answered yes, please give details of the company with which you have a maintenance contract: ☐ Yes ☐ No ☐ Don't Know

-(iii) When was your maintenance agreement last renewed?
-(Please provide the month and year).

-Jan 2021

-8. Energy Performance Certificate

-Does your property have an Energy Performance Certificate which is less than 10 years old?

-9. Issues that may have affected your property

-a) Has there been any storm, flood, fire or other structural damage to your property while you have owned it?

-No

-If you have answered yes, is the damage the subject of any outstanding?

-b) Are you aware of the existence of asbestos in your property?

-No

-10. Please select which services are connected to your property a) (i) Gas or Liquid Petroleum Gas

-Scottish gas

-(ii) Water Mains or Private Water Supply:

-Mains Supply

-Scottish Water

-(iii) Electricity:

-(iv) Mains Drainage:

-Local Authority south ayrshire

-(v) Telephone:

-Vodaphone

-(vi) Cable TV or Satellite:

-No
+☐ Yes ☐ No

-(vii) Broadband:

-Vodaphone